Creating a Collaborative Work Environment

 In the same way that everyone approaches group work with their own set of experiences and perceptions, they also bring with them their unique set of skills and strengths.
 Encourage team members to familiarize themselves with the everyone’s skills and interests.
 This way the team can play to each other’s strengths and optimize the division of tasks.

-While the work world (and world in general) is vastly unique, the important thing to remember is that we all want the same thing.
+While the work world (and world in general) is vastly diverse, it’s important to remember that we are often working toward a shared goal.
 The only difference is that we simply go about accomplishing tasks differently.
 So with that in mind, leaders can encourage and nurture communal growth within their people to take teamwork and collaboration to the next level.